cvar-upm-archive/keyboard_teleoperation/README.md

 # keyboard_teleoperation

-Keyboard teleoperation for Aerostack 2
+Teleoperation with keyboard for Aerostack 2